eprintsug/eprints-vagrant/README.md

 4. Change directory to eprints-vagrant
 5. Run "vagrant up" to create the box and provision
 6. Run "vagrant ssh" to finish MySQL and EPrints setup
-7. Start MySQL on the guest machine
-8. Run the interactive *mysql_secure_installation* script to secure MySQL
+7. Run "bash share/1-final-setup.sh" (this finishes the MySQL setup and prep)
-9. Run *mysql_secure_installation* to secure MySQL on the guest machine
-10. Become the *eprints* user
-11. Create an EPrints repository
-12. Stop being the *eprints* user
-13. Restart Apache on the guest machine
+8. Switch the eprints user and run "bash 2-final-setup.sh" (configures a new eprints repository)
+9. Switch back to the vagrant user and run "bash share/3-final-setup.sh" (final permission cleanup and apache restart)

 Steps 1 and 2 are your typical Mac app install (e.g. go to the website, download the dmg/pkg and install those apps).
+The rest of run from my Mac's Terminal app.

 Here are the shell commands for steps 3 through 6.